 For Azure Kubernetes Service on Azure Stack HCI and Windows Server requirements, see AKS requirements on Azure Stack HCI.

 Azure Stack HCI is priced on a per core basis on your on-premises servers.
 For current pricing, see Azure Stack HCI pricing.

 Hardware and software partners

 Microsoft recommends purchasing Integrated Systems built by our hardware partners and validated by Microsoft to provide the best experience running Azure Stack HCI.
-You can also run Azure Stack HCI on Validated Nodes, which offer a basic building block for HCI clusters to give customers more hardware choices.
+You can also run Azure Stack HCI on Validated Nodes, which offer a basic building block for HCI systems to give customers more hardware choices.
 Microsoft partners also offer a single point of contact for implementation and support services.

-Visit the Azure Stack HCI solutions page or browse the Azure Stack HCI Catalog to view Azure Stack HCI solutions from Microsoft partners such as ASUS, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.
+Browse the Azure Stack HCI Catalog to view Azure Stack HCI solutions from Microsoft partners such as ASUS, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.